 - Check out the blog of our interview with Mr Vijay Mahajan here.

-Nobel Laureate, Abhijit Banerjee also stresses on the economic impact of the crisis.
+Nobel Laureate, Abhijit Banerjee also stresses the economic impact of the crisis.
 He had this to say: “A lot of people who rely on agriculture are not recognised as farmers.
 So, identifying only farmers for relief measures will not be enough.”
-Mr Banerjee also talked about middle-class rural India falling into poverty and stressed on providing social support to a large number of migrants.
+Mr Banerjee also talked about middle-class rural India falling into poverty and stressed providing social support to a large number of migrants.

-Scott Theisen, CEO, Optum Care Services, who also made a significant contribution to the campaign pointed out the need for promotion of healthy living through financial backing.
+Scott Theisen, CEO, Optum Care Services, who also made a significant contribution to the campaign pointed out the need for the promotion of healthy living through financial backing.
 “The biggest contribution of Rang De is that it will inspire many other organisations to make efforts in a similar direction”.
 This was also a major chain effect that was noted by Ajay Vir Jakhar, Chairman, Bharat Krishak Samaj.

 In addition to these, key players from the fin-tech and social start-up sectors in the panel who also work closely with Rang De shared their views on the concept of social investing and the growing peer to peer lending sector.
 Here is a round up of what was said: